joinpursuit/8-0-github-lab/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Ada Lovelace has been called the world's first computer programmer.
+What she did was write the world’s first machine algorithm for an early computing machine that existed only on paper.
 ```

 Who is the "Turing machine" named after?